 |Ensure all food storage regulations are adhered to||CC||CL|

 Planning every meal for a week for a backcountry trail crew presents many challenges.
 In the interest of making life a little easier for Camp Cooks, Crew Leaders will tackle to bulk of the pre-trip meal planning and grocery shopping.
 However, MWA wants to make sure our camp cooks still have ownership over the meals they'll be cooking.
-That's why we've created this handy form that allows you to select which dinners, deserts and hot breakfasts you'd like to dish out during the trip.
+That's why we've created this handy form that allows you to select which dinners, deserts, and hot breakfasts you'd like to dish out during the trip.
 Submit your form after reviewing this page and talking with your crew leader.
+(FORM CURRENTLY BEING UPDATED)

-On a budget of $12/person/day, we strive to supply a variety of substantial meals that taste great after a hard day's work.
-There are quite a few limiting factors- packability, shelf life, weight, expense- but with careful planning we can still eat like kings twenty miles in the backcountry!
+On a budget of $15/person/day, we strive to supply a variety of substantial meals that taste great after a hard day's work.
+There are quite a few limiting factors - packability, shelf life, weight, expense - but with careful planning we can still eat like kings twenty miles in the backcountry!
 Here's a little more about each meal:

-- Breakfasts- the majority of our breakfast offerings will be "continental" style with an emphasis on convenience and nutrition.
-We'll have several options each morning including yougurt and granola, oatmeal, bagels and cream cheese/peanut butter and of course, yesterday's leftovers.
-We will have 1-2 hot breakfasts on mornings when we plan to sleep-in.
+- Breakfasts - The majority of our breakfast offerings will be "continental" style with an emphasis on convenience and nutrition.
+We'll have several options each morning including yogurt and granola, oatmeal, bagels and cream cheese/peanut butter, and yesterday's leftovers.
+We will have one or two hot breakfasts on mornings when we plan to sleep in.
 The camp cook will pick and prepare the hot breakfasts.

-- Appetizers and Deserts- most evenings we have a pre-dinner snack and a desert to end dinner.
-The Camp Cook can make requests on what we'll have for these in the online form.
+- Appetizers and Deserts - Most evenings we have a pre-dinner snack and an after-dinner desert.
+The Camp Cook can request appetizers and deserts using the online form.

 Kitchen Supplies & Cooking Gear